itsmegr/itsmegr/README.md

 - ⚡ I'm a student by profession.
 - ⚡ Developing tools that really solve problems.
-- ⚡  Fun fact: I love watching and playing cricket.
+- ⚡ I love watching and playing cricket.

 ### Connect with me: